-Another gun battle in Northern Ireland.
+Background: Another gun battle in Northern Ireland.
 It happened in Belfast today (Tuesday) as firemen, soldiers and police tackled a blaze in a paint shop near the city's market area.
 A decoy bomb was used to lure in the soldiers.
 Shots rang out from at least three snipers as they arrived.
 There were no casualties.

 But four of the firemen were later injured by exploding paint canisters.
 A B.B.C. camera team were in the thick of the trouble, and came back with this dramatic coverage.
 The B.B.C. commentary, over natural sound of the gunfire and paint shop explosions, is transcribed overleaf.